travelgateX/documentation-site/content/legacy/docs/payments/methods/RunTimeConfiguration.md

++++
+title = "Runtime Configuration" pagetitle = "Runtime Configuration Call" description = "Information about the Runtime Configuration call" icon = "fa-ellipsis-h" weight = 7 alwaysopen = false
++++

 # RunTimeConfiguration

 **Method Goals**
 This method returns a list of Attributes that should be included in each request for the selected provider.

 **Request Format**
 The request only requires the provider code.

 **Response Format**
 The response contains a list of Attributes.